xabarov/most-queue/README.md

  - **.theory** contains programs that implement methods for calculating queuing theory models.
  - **.sim** contains simulation programs.
  - **.tests** contains tests.
+ - **.rand_distribution** - A set of functions and classes designed to generate a random values and select parameters for distributions like H2, C2, Ek, Pa, Gamma

 ### Package .theory
 | #   | Package name                      | Description                                                                                                                                                                                                                                                |